samumachado/calculator-api-wit/README.md

 # Description

 A simple distributed calculator using Spring Boot and Apache Kafka.
-It includes two microservices:

 REST Module –> exposes HTTP endpoints for math operations and sends them via Kafka.
 Math Module –> consumes operations from Kafka, computes the result, and sends it back to REST via Kafka.